solliancenet/Solliance_AI_Led_business_process_automation/Hands-on lab/HOL step-by step - AI-led business process automation.md

 4. Select **Upload** to start the upload process.

 5. The Azure Function for audio file processing will trigger for the files added.
 We should see the results of the audio transcription in Cosmos DB.
-Go back to your resource group and select your Cosmos DB Account named `contoso-cdb-SUFFIX`.
+Go back to your resource group and select your Cosmos DB resource named `contoso-cdb-SUFFIX`.

     ![Resource group page is open.
 CosmosDB service is highlighted.](media/select-cosmosdb-service.png "Select Cosmos DB service.")